Proto Labs (NYSE:PRLB) Issues Q3 2022 Earnings Guidance

 Proto Labs Stock Performance

-Large investors have recently made changes to their positions in the stock.
-UBS Group AG boosted its stake in Proto Labs by 9.9% during the 2nd quarter.
-UBS Group AG now owns 2,378 shares of the industrial products company’s stock valued at $114,000 after purchasing an additional 215 shares during the period.
-Graham Capital Management L.P. boosted its stake in Proto Labs by 8.6% during the 1st quarter.
-Graham Capital Management L.P. now owns 6,351 shares of the industrial products company’s stock valued at $335,000 after purchasing an additional 501 shares during the period.
-Point72 Hong Kong Ltd bought a new stake in Proto Labs during the 2nd quarter valued at approximately $29,000.
-Quantbot Technologies LP bought a new stake in Proto Labs during the 2nd quarter valued at approximately $30,000.
-Finally, Sei Investments Co. boosted its stake in Proto Labs by 9.2% during the 2nd quarter.
-Sei Investments Co. now owns 10,845 shares of the industrial products company’s stock valued at $519,000 after purchasing an additional 910 shares during the period.
-Institutional investors own 93.35% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Point72 Hong Kong Ltd acquired a new stake in Proto Labs in the 2nd quarter valued at approximately $29,000.
+Quantbot Technologies LP acquired a new stake in Proto Labs in the 2nd quarter valued at approximately $30,000.
+UBS Group AG raised its position in Proto Labs by 9.9% in the 2nd quarter.
+UBS Group AG now owns 2,378 shares of the industrial products company’s stock valued at $114,000 after buying an additional 215 shares during the last quarter.
+PDT Partners LLC acquired a new stake in Proto Labs in the 2nd quarter valued at approximately $222,000.
+Finally, Graham Capital Management L.P. raised its position in Proto Labs by 8.6% in the 1st quarter.
+Graham Capital Management L.P. now owns 6,351 shares of the industrial products company’s stock valued at $335,000 after buying an additional 501 shares during the last quarter.
+Institutional investors and hedge funds own 93.35% of the company’s stock.

 Proto Labs Company Profile